 The fire next time?
 Part 1, universities in crisis

-South Africa’s universities are in crisis, while the character of the crisis and where its origins lie are subject to considerable controversy.
+South Africa’s universities have been in crisis, while the character of the crisis and where its origins lie are subject to considerable controversy.
 The crisis has come to public attention internationally largely through media reports of #Hashtag student protests In 2015 and 2016.
-In South Africa itself there have been many university closures, some of them for months on end, and the streets around the university campuses have lurched between a strange emptiness and the eruption of large-scale gatherings and protests.
+In South Africa itself there were many university closures, some of them for months on end, with the streets around the university campuses lurching between a strange emptiness and the eruption of large-scale gatherings and protests.
 What has been happening and why?
-How do these protests connect with South Africa’s transition to democracy in 1994?
+In what ways are these protests similar to or different from earlier student protests?
+How do the recent protests connect with South Africa’s transition to democracy in 1994?
 How do these matters look from the viewpoint of the universities themselves?
 What is likely to happen now and in the next few years regarding the issues raised and also the deeper-seated aspects involved?
 How can these things be analysed and made sense of?

 A multi-part blog, which will appear over a number of weeks, addresses these questions.

 Part 1 (this blog) takes off from a discussion of recent books with very different viewpoints on these events, and my own (coincidental) arrival on a number of university campuses either during or in the wake of these events and talking to many people involved in them, some student participants but mainly teaching staff and administrators, parents and bystanders.
 It also provides background information about South Africa’s schools and colleges, including that education in schools is not free and remains marked by many structural inequalities in the system.
 Part 2 is concerned with the private troubles/public issues aspect and discusses both macro and micro matters of relevance.
 Part 3 draws on the ideas of Norbert Elias in endeavouring to reach an interpretation of the hows and whys of the protests and consider what pointers his work provides for thinking about ‘what now?’ and with what limitations.
-Part 4 turns attention to the student movement and revolts of 1920 and 1947, using those occurring at Lovedale College as a case study for comparison with the present-day protests.
-For non-South Africans, it should be noted that the discussions in Parts 2, 3 and 4 will not make full sense without also reading the contextual information here in Part 1.
+Part 4 turns attention to the student protests of 1920 and 1946, using those occurring at Lovedale as a case study.
+Part 5 make some comparisons between the protests of earlier times and those of 2015 and 2016.
+For non-South Africans, it should be noted that the discussions in later parts of the blog will not make full sense without also reading the contextual information here in Part 1.

 The title of this Blog is a quotation (with an added question-mark) from James Baldwin’s Another Country, with the same quotation ending a recently published book about the 2015-2016 events of protest, crisis and violence in South Africa’s universities, written by the well-respected former vice-chancellor of the University of the Free State in Bloemfontein, Jonathan Jansen.
 Its title is As By Fire: The End of the South African University and it provides a straight-talking overview and interpretation of events in 2015 and 2016 (events that it would seem are recommencing in Cape Town on the day this is being written, Weds 6 Sept 2017), based on detailed interviews with eleven other vice-chancellors and his own experiences, twelve in total.
 Some of the self-appointed spokes-persons (it is difficult to find an appropriate term, given their ostensibly leaderless character) of the #Hashtag student groupings involved have not surprisingly weighed in, not so much to debate as to dispute book launches, including the one publicised in the photograph above.
 There are also positive reviews of the book, including from some journalists who were formally hostile to the universities and their administrative leaders.
 In addition, another book published just a few weeks earlier – Susan Booysen’s edited collection, Fees Must Fall: Decolonisation, Higher Education and Governance in South Africa – is mentioned across a number of the reviews.
 This represents the protesters’ viewpoint and treats what ‘primary voices’, to use its term for this, say or write with few reservations.